Kaveh Madani: Recognition, impact, and awards

-Walter L. Huber Civil Engineering Research Prize (ASCE)

-He received the Walter L. Huber prize for "groundbreaking research in developing methods for the allocation of scarce water resources merging conflict-resolution and game-theoretic concepts for application to complex water resources systems”, introducing "novel insight on how to achieve binding, long-term solutions to complex water resources problems", and “outstanding leadership in the application of systems analysis to environmental, water and energy resource problems.”
+Madani received the Walter L. Huber prize, which is awarded by the American Society of Civil Engineers for "groundbreaking research in developing methods for the allocation of scarce water resources merging conflict-resolution and game-theoretic concepts for application to complex water resources systems", introducing "novel insight on how to achieve binding, long-term solutions to complex water resources problems", and "outstanding leadership in the application of systems analysis to environmental, water and energy resource problems".

-Hydrologic Sciences Early Career Award (AGU)

 He received the Hydrologic Sciences Early Career Award from the American Geophysical Union (AGU) in 2019 for "fundamental contributions to integrating game theory and decision analysis methods into conventional water resources systems models" and "proven dedication to education, outreach, raising public awareness on environmental and climate issues, and selfless service to the hydrologic sciences community has had major societal impacts."

-Ambassador Award (AGU)

-Kaveh Madani awarded the American Geophysical Union 2020 Ambassador Award for his contributions and leadership in research, education and outreach in the Earth and space science and for "his selfless service and outstanding societal impacts as an ambassador of the hydrologic sciences community in the real world".
+Madani was awarded the American Geophysical Union 2020 Ambassador Award for his contributions and leadership in research, education and outreach in the Earth and space science, and for "his selfless service and outstanding societal impacts as an ambassador of the hydrologic sciences community in the real world".

+In March 2026 Madani was announced as the winner of the Stockholm Water Prize, which is presented by the Stockholm Water Foundation in collaboration with the Royal Swedish Academy of Sciences, and "honours individuals and organisations whose work contributes significantly to the sustainable use and protection of the world's water resources".
+King Carl XVI Gustaf of Sweden will present Madani with the award during World Water Week in Stockholm in August.

+Personal life

+Madani is an Iranian citizen and has frequently denied the claims by the Iranian hardliners about having additional citizenships.